zulip/zulip/zerver/webhooks/splunk/doc.md

     !!! tip ""

-        If you do not specify a topic, the name of the search is used, and will truncated if it exceeds the character limit for Zulip topics.
+        If you do not specify a topic, the name of the search will be used as the topic (truncated if it's too long).

 1. In the Splunk search app, execute the search you'd like to be notified about.
 Click on **Save As** in the top-right corner,